Stated income loans in 2022

-Investor cash flow loans are designed for people who generate their income from investment properties.
+Investor cash flow loans are designed for people who generate their income from real estate investment properties.
 They can use steady rent income from those units to buy or refinance new investment properties.

-The typical down payment requirement for investor cash flow loans is 20 percent.Find an investor cash flow mortgage lender.
-Start here (Aug 11th, 2020)
+The typical down payment requirement for investor cash flow loans is 20%.

 Background: What are stated income loans?

 A stated income mortgage is a home loan that requires no income verification or documentation.
-Hence the terms “no doc mortgage” or “no income verification mortgage”.
+Hence the terms “no-doc mortgage” or “no income verification loan”.

 In 2010, the Dodd-Frank Act transformed stated income loans for the better.
 Borrowers can no longer take out a mortgage loan without providing proof of their ability to repay the loan.

 This protects lenders from making loans that borrowers can’t pay back.
-But it also protects borrowers from mortgage defaults and foreclosure.
+But it also protects borrowers from mortgage defaults and foreclosures.

-The ability-to-repay rule is the reasonable and good faith determination most mortgage lenders are required to make that you are able to pay back the loan.
+The ability-to-repay rule is the reasonable and good faith determination most mortgage brokers and lenders are required to make that you are able to pay back the loan.